-Million Dollar Journey and Where Does All My Money Go? report their results to the end of Q3 in their 2012 stock-picking contest.
+Million Dollar Journey reports stock-picking contest results to the end of Q3.
 The average return of the 10 participants is 4.5%.
 This trails the TSX at 6% and the S&P 500 at 15%.
 I guess I’ll stick to indexing.

 Big Cajun Man is worried about the looming bacon shortage.
 Of course, we won’t have an actual shortage; it’s just that the price is going to rise.
 That’s the great thing about free(ish) markets; you can always have what you want if you’re willing to pay for it.

 Retire Happy Blog says that the ability to save money is a combination of nature and nurture.